Group of Soviet Forces in Germany: History

 Until the last years of Perestroika the GSFG was in the process of realignment as a more offensive force regarding strength, structure and equipment, before a clear reduction of the tank forces in 1989.
 The GSFG was renamed the Western Group of Forces on 1 June 1989.
 The withdrawal of the GSFG was one of the largest peacetime troop transfers in military history.
 Despite the difficulties, which resulted from the dissolution of the Soviet Union in the same period, the departure was carried out according to plan and punctually until August 1994.
 Between the years of 1992 and 1993, the Western Group of Forces in Germany (along with the Northern Group of Forces) halted military exercises.

 Abandoned Soviet Army barracks in Stendal, 1991.

 Soviet military equipment being loaded aboard a ferry in Rostock, March 1991.

 The return of the troops and material took place particularly by the sea route by means of the ports in Rostock and the island of Rügen, as well as via Poland.
 The Russian Ground Forces left Germany on 25 June 1994 with a military parade of the 6th Guards Motor Rifle Brigade in Berlin.
 The parting ceremony in Wünsdorf on 11 June 1994 and in the Treptow Park in Berlin on 31 August 1994 marked the end of the Russian military presence on German soil.

 In addition to German territories, the Group of Soviet Forces in Germany operational territory also included the region of town of Szczecin, part of the territories transferred from Germany to Poland following the end of the Second World War.
 The rest of Poland fell under the Northern Group of Forces, while the southern regions (Austria, Czechoslovakia) were under the Central Group of Forces.

+After the fall of the Berlin Wall and the easing of Cold War tensions, discipline in the WGF began to break down.
+In response to charges of fatal recruit abuse, widespread desertion, and weapons smuggling among Soviet troops, the group Commander-in-Chief, General Boris Snetkov held a November 1990 press conference to deny the charges, in which he stated that only 84 soldiers had died in 1990, mostly in training or traffic accidents; that 83 soldiers had "left units without permission"; and denied allegations weapons smuggling, stating that only seven weapons were "missing".
+In response to German citizens' complaints, he also halted all training on weekends and holidays, and ended low-level flying over populated places.

 Generals directing the withdrawals from Germany diverted arms, equipment, and foreign monies intended to build housing in Russia for the withdrawn troops.
 Several years later, the last GSFG commander, General Matvey Burlakov, and the Defence Minister, Pavel Grachev, had their involvement exposed.
 They were also accused of ordering the murder of reporter Dmitry Kholodov, who had been investigating the scandals.